CPT® Codes for Remote Patient Monitoring (RPM)

 Remote physiologic monitoring treatment management services, clinical staff/physician/other qualified health care professional time in a calendar month requiring interactive communication with the patient/caregiver during the month; additional 20 minutes

 This new code is for each additional 20 minutes of service.
-In November 2019, CMS will release the 2020 Medicare Physician Fee Schedule which will determine if 99458 is covered by Medicare.
+In November 2019, CMS announced that 99458 would be covered by Medicare beginning January 1, 2020.

 Collection and interpretation of physiologic data (e.g. ECG, blood pressure, glucose monitoring) digitally stored and/or transmitted by the patient and/or caregiver to the physician or other qualified healthcare professional, qualified by education, training, licensure/regulation (when applicable) requiring a minimum of 30 minutes of time, each 30 days